 State of Emergency Due to Fires

-The California Department of Education (CDE) Nutrition Services Division is sending this notice to all statewide participants in the Child Nutrition Programs in response to an emergency proclamation issued on July 23, 2022 by Governor Gavin Newsom regarding a fire burning in Mariposa County.
+The California Department of Education (CDE) Nutrition Services Division is sending this notice to all participants in the Child Nutrition Programs located in Riverside, El Dorado, and Placer Counties in response to an emergency proclamation issued on September 8, 2022 by Governor Gavin Newsom regarding the Fairview and Mosquito Fires.

 Guidelines on Disaster Relief

-For information on Governor Newsom’s emergency proclamation, please refer to the web page for the Office of Governor Gavin Newsom.
+For information on Governor Newsom’s emergency proclamation, please refer to the Office of Governor Gavin Newsom web page.

 For information on the CDE Disaster Relief Guidelines, please refer to the CDE Disaster Relief Guidelines web page.